BlueTriton Brands: Brands

-The company produces water under the brand names Arrowhead Water, Deer Park Spring Water, Ice Mountain, Nestlé Pure Life, Nestlé Splash, Ozarka, Poland Spring, and Zephyrhills.
+The company produces water under the brand names Arrowhead Water, Deer Park Spring Water, Ice Mountain, Nestlé Pure Life, Splash Refresher, Ozarka, Poland Spring, and Zephyrhills.
 The company also formerly produced water under brands like Calistoga.
 Before being sold by Nestle, the company also bottled water international Nestle brands Perrier, San Pellegrino and Acqua Panna.

 United States

 In the United States, the various brands are sold in distinct regions of the country.
 Arrowhead Water is sold in the western United States.
 Deer Park Spring Water is sold in the Mid-Atlantic United States.
 Ice Mountain is sold in the midwestern United States.
 Ozarka is sold in the South Central United States.
 Poland Spring, founded in 1845, is derived from multiple sources in the state of Maine, including Poland Spring and Garden Spring in Poland, Clear Spring in Hollis, Evergreen Spring in Fryeburg, Spruce Spring in Pierce Pond Township, and White Cedar Spring in Dallas Plantation and it is primarily sold in the northeastern United States.
 It is the top-selling spring water brand in the United States.
-Zephyrhills is produced in Zephyrhills, Florida and is sold in the Southeastern United States. is a natural spring water brand that is produced by the various American water brands and is targeted towards children.
-It is packaged in an 11-ounce bottle, shaped like an orb.
+Zephyrhills is produced in Zephyrhills, Florida and is sold in the Southeastern United States.

 Canada

-Nestlé Pure Life is the Canadian part of the company and has been produced by Nestlé Waters North America since 2002.
-Prior to that, it was known as Aberfoyle Springs and had been produced by the Aberfoyle Springs company since 1993.
-Nestlé also bottles the Montclair brand in its facilities.
-Nestlé's Aberfoyle Springs plant currently bottles two different waters: the on-site Aberfoyle spring water, and spring water tankered in from Cedar Valley Spring in Erin, Ontario.
-In addition, spring water is bottled on-site in Hope, British Columbia.
-In the United States, Nestlé Pure Life is a purified (filtered) water.
 Nestlé Waters is currently Canada's largest water bottling company, with two bottling facilities.
 The larger of the facilities is located in Aberfoyle, Ontario with the second facility located in Hope, British Columbia and warehouses located in Chilliwack, British Columbia and Laval, Quebec.